Holidays to Malaysian Borneo

 Split into the two states of Sarawak and Sabah, Malaysian Borneo welcomes nature-lovers with open arms – and once you’ve had just a glimpse of this beautiful island, you’ll find it hard to leave.

-Experience incredible plant life and rare species in the wild
+Experience incredible plant life and rare species in the jungle

 Capital city: Kuala Lumpur